GAANN Ph.D. fellowships in infrastructure resilience

 - Fellows will enroll in two semesters of CEE 750: Graduate Seminar to learn more about the research conducted by their peers and develop strong peer networks within the department.

-GAANN fellows are encouraged to explore creative ideas for collaborating with, leveraging, and adding to the large experimental projects conducted in the labs.
+GAANN Fellows are encouraged to explore creative ideas for collaborating with, leveraging, and adding to ongoing experimental projects conducted in the labs.